because your wife makes you :)

 Early in my career, I built interfaces to look cool.
 As I matured as a developer, I came to understand that interfaces needed to serve a purpose, and users shape that end.
 With the user in mind, there are two kinds of interfaces.

 I design data-dense user interfaces for informed users.
-These users already have an understanding of . . .
+These users already have an . . .

 The art of slowing down and understanding